Skip to content

 The traditions of the festival focus on the full moon, which the Chinese believe is a symbol of reunion and happiness.

-Families gather for the reunion dinner or picnic that consists of many round foods (symbolizing the moon), including eggs and pomelos.
+Families gather for the reunion dinner or picnic, consisting of many round foods (symbolizing the moon), including eggs and pomelos.
 Tea is served in round cups.

 Mooncakes, round pastries with molded designs on top, and traditionally filled with lotus seed or sweet bean paste, are the most popular food eaten during the festival.